 Ally in 'A Star Is Born'

 I can’t explain why Ally in A Star Is Born is lesbian culture.
 She just is.
 Maybe it’s because she wears brown biker boots and bootcut jeans and she’s played by Lady Gaga, who we know is not straight.
-Or maybe because the film is camp as fuck, and as I will get into, lesbian culture and camp aren't the same, but they are definitely best mates.
+Or maybe because the film is camp as fuck, and as I will get into, lesbian culture and camp aren't the same, but they are definitely best friends.

 In an exceptional piece for The Outline, published last spring, Mikaella Clements writes about lesbian culture and the ways in which it overlaps and diverges from that of gay men.
-She calls it "Dyke camp" and points to it as a burgeoning aesthetic movement in music, film and fashion.
+She calls it "Dyke camp" and points to it as a burgeoning aesthetic movement in music, film, and fashion.
 "Dyke camp overlaps with camp in some areas, certainly," she writes.
 "But in others it is completely different; it has its own electric vision.
-If camp is the love of the unnatural, dyke camp is the love of the ultra-natural, of nature built up and reclaimed, of clothes that could be extensions of the body, of desire made obsessive, of lesbian gestures or mannerisms maximised by a thousand."
+If camp is the love of the unnatural, dyke camp is the love of the ultra-natural, of nature built up and reclaimed, of clothes that could be extensions of the body, of desire made obsessive, of lesbian gestures or mannerisms maximized by a thousand."

-What I mean to say is that the sheer amount of high-tier lesbian action and storylines that have graced our screens, timelines and headphones over the past year has watered the gardens of a culture that needed it – just like all cultures do.
+What I mean to say is that the sheer amount of high-tier lesbian action and storylines that have graced our screens, timelines, and headphones over the past year has watered the gardens of a culture that needed it—just like all cultures do.
 Sure, lesbian iconography has existed long into the past (if you haven't seen the 1981 film Liquid Sky, or trawled through the archives of cult lez mag On Our Backs then stop what you're doing immediately and do that), and it will exist long into the future.
-But arguably, until now, it has never been so mainstream, so accessible, so delivered with a wink and a nudge, rather than presented as niche, underground or almost shameful.
+But arguably, until now, it has never been so mainstream, so accessible, so delivered with a wink and a nudge, rather than presented as niche, underground, or almost shameful.